-Representation of Tufin Software Technologies, a provider of policy management software, in its $124 million IPO and listing on the NYSE.
-JPMorgan, Barclays and Jefferies acted as Bookrunners.
+Tufin Software Technologies Ltd., a security policy management company, in its $124 million IPO and listing on the NYSE.
+JPMorgan, Barclays and Jefferies acted as bookrunners.

-Representation of Goldman Sachs, JPMorgan and Citibank in the $1.4 billion IPO and listing on Nasdaq of StoneCo., a Brazilian payment systems company.
-Subsequently represented the underwriters in a follow-on offering by selling shareholders of the company.
+Goldman Sachs, JPMorgan and Citibank in connection with the $1.4 billion IPO and listing on Nasdaq of StoneCo, a Brazilian payment systems company.
+The 71 selling shareholders who participated in the offering comprised both individuals and entities from eight jurisdictions.

-Representation of Goldman Sachs, Barclays and Jefferies in the $73 million IPO and listing on Nasdaq of Mimecast, a leading provider of email continuity and security services.
-Subsequently represented the underwriters in a follow-on offering by selling shareholders of the company.
+Goldman Sachs, Barclays and Jefferies in connection with the $73 million IPO and listing on Nasdaq of Mimecast, a leading provider of email continuity and security services.

-Representation of Kornit Digital Ltd., a digital printing company, in connection with its $73 million IPO and listing on Nasdaq.
+Kornit Digital Ltd., a digital printing company, in its $73 million IPO and listing on Nasdaq.
 Barclays and Citigroup acted as joint bookrunning managers.

-Representation of CyberArk Software Ltd., a global cyber security company, in connection with its $99 million IPO and listing on Nasdaq.
+CyberArk Software Ltd., a global cyber security company, in its $99 million IPO and listing on Nasdaq.
 JPMorgan and Deutsche Bank acted as bookrunners.

-Representation of Barclays and Cowen, as joint bookrunners in the $43 million IPO and listing on Nasdaq of Foamix Pharmaceuticals, a specialty pharmaceutical company focused on developing and commercializing its proprietary minocycline foam for the treatment of acne, impetigo and other skin conditions.
+Barclays and Cowen, as joint bookrunners, in connection with the $43 million IPO and listing on Nasdaq of Foamix Pharmaceuticals, a specialty pharmaceutical company focused on developing and commercializing its proprietary minocycline foam for the treatment of acne, impetigo and other skin conditions.